|

 coefficient between them is called validity

-For instance, scores of the driving test by simulation
+coefficients.
+For instance, the test scores of the driving test by simulation

-is the predictor variable while scores of the road test
+is considered the predictor variable while the scores of the road test

-is the criterion variable.
+is treated as the criterion variable.
 It is hypothesized that if the

 simulation test scores could predict the road test scores